Helen K. Garber Fine Art Photography Copyright 2018. All Rights Reserved.

 Helen directed a 2-year long project entitled An Intimate View where artists of different cultures and economic backgrounds documented their own neighborhood over a period of a year in a subjective manner.
 The first installation included the 25 artists of GroupLA 2008, An Intimate View of Los Angeles.
 Presented at MINARC/Gallery Skart, it premiered as part of Month of Photography Los Angeles, 2009.
 The installation was again exhibited at the international, FADA Los Angeles Art Show in January 2010.
 The collaboration was well received and reviewed by Edward Goldman, KCRW art critic.

 GroupSC 2009, An Intimate View of Southern California, covered a broader area that included 45 artists living in cities from San Diego to Palm Springs to Santa Ynez Valley.
 Duce painted a mural on a trailer the group rescued from the forest and revitalized into a mixed-media projection mobile.
 The new installation debuted at MOPLA 2010, was the centerpiece of the Autumn Lights Festival in September 2010 and then was later installed at the Medium Festival of Photography in 2013.
-Miss Lucy, the trailer, is in the permanent collection of the San Diego Automotive Museum and the projection files are housed at the Huntington Library, San Marino, CA.
+Miss Lucy, the trailer, is in the permanent collection of the San Diego Automotive Museum and the projection files are in the archives of the Huntington Museum, San Marino, CA.

 Urban Noir/LA – NY is a multi-media installation and formal photo exhibit that combines Helen’s night urban landscapes with text derived from pulp fiction using the city as character and jazz music.
 It was first presented at the Samuel Dorsky Museum of Art in New Paltz, NY, in the fall of 2007.
 Grammy-nominated musician, John Beasley then composed an original jazz score that he performed live as part of Helen’s presentation at the Annenberg Space for Photography in June 2009.
 The 17-minute projection was presented as part of the Academy of Motion Picture Art & Sciences, Oscar Noir Festival in August 2010.
 5 of the images are on display as part of the exhibit, The Noir Effect at the Skirball Cultural Center, Los Angeles, CA.